Your browser does not support JavaScript!

 • They are used in a variety of products, including clothing, home furnishings, industrial textiles, geotextiles, ropes, medical textiles, and more.

-Examples of synthetic fibres include polyester, nylon, acrylic, polypropylene, rayon (Viscose) etc.
+Examples of SYNTHETIC FIBRES include polyester, nylon, acrylic, polypropylene, rayon (Viscose) etc.

-Polymers are composed of repeating units called monomers.
+POLYMERS are composed of repeating units called monomers.
 These monomers are chemically bonded together in long chains or networks, to form large molecules.
-Polymers can be natural or synthetic and have a wide range of applications in various fields.
-Key features of polymers include:
+POLYMERS can be natural or synthetic and have a wide range of applications in various fields.
+Key features of POLYMERS include:

 • These monomers can be identical or different, linked together through chemical bonds to create the polymer chain.
-Some polymers can have thousands or even millions of monomer units in their structure.
+Some POLYMERS can have thousands or even millions of monomer units in their structure.

 • They have higher molecular weights being made up of repeating units, resulting in a larger mass for each molecule.

-• They have diverse properties, such as flexibility, strength, elasticity, thermal resistance, and electrical conductivity, hence are chemical processed to form materials like plastics, synthetic fibres, and rubber.
+• They have diverse properties, such as flexibility, strength, elasticity, thermal resistance, and electrical conductivity, hence are chemical processed to form materials like plastics, SYNTHETIC FIBRES, and rubber.

 • Being versatile they have applications in various industries, such as packaging, textiles, construction, electronics, automotive, healthcare, and more.

-Examples of common synthetic polymers include polyethylene (used in in plastic bags, bottles, and various packaging materials), polypropylene (found in automotive parts, textiles, and household items), polyvinyl chloride (PVC) (used in pipes, electrical insulation, and Vinyl products), polystyrene (used in foam packaging and disposable utensils) polyethylene terephthalate (PET) (used in beverage bottles and synthetic fibres (e.g., polyester).
+Examples of common synthetic POLYMERS include polyethylene (used in in plastic bags, bottles, and various packaging materials), polypropylene (found in automotive parts, textiles, and household items), polyvinyl chloride (PVC) (used in pipes, electrical insulation, and Vinyl products), polystyrene (used in foam packaging and disposable utensils) polyethylene terephthalate (PET) (used in beverage bottles and SYNTHETIC FIBRES (e.g., polyester).

 Synthetic Rubber also known as elastomers, is a man-made material designed to imitate the properties and characteristics of natural rubber obtained from the latex sap of certain plants.
 Key characteristics of synthetic rubber include: